Branching States as The Emergent Structure of a Quantum Universe

-Decoherence means $\rho_{\mc{S}}$'s off-diagonal matrix elements are almost vanishing $\sum_{\alpha,\beta \in \Omega_n \cap \Omega_m} X_{\alpha \beta}\approx 0$.
-This implies that each state $\chi_{\alpha \beta}$ belongs to a unique cluster $\Omega_n$ of nonoverlapping states~\footnote{We assume that the self-Hamiltonians of the system and environment commute with the interaction Hamiltonian.
-Otherwise, the pointer states become an approximate notion~\cite{basis1,basis2,zurekhalo}}, each centered around a pointer state.
+Decoherence means $\rho_{\mc{S}}$'s off-diagonal matrix elements are almost vanishing, $\sum_{\alpha,\beta \in \Omega_n \cap \Omega_m} X_{\alpha \beta}\approx 0$ for $n \neq m$.
+This implies that each state $\chi_{\alpha \beta}$ belongs to a unique cluster $\Omega_n$ of nonoverlapping states, each centered around a pointer state.
 Before illustrating clustering in a generic many-qubit model~\cite{touil2021eavesdropping}, we establish how the condition of zero discord results in a specific form of branching states in the universal wave function.